vhub-team/native-db/functions/0x08E8EEADFD0DC4A0.md

 # MONEY::NETWORK_GET_CAN_TRANSFER_CASH

 ## Summary
-Retrieve amount of PVC transferred out by a player to other players in 1 day.
+Retrieve amount of PVC transferred out by a player to other players in 1 day

 ## Parameters
 * **INT** amount